Question about Guidance for missionaries:

 You should also be in contact with your home church while you are in the process of making this kind of decision.
 Many people do not let their church back home or their supporters know about a problem or transition until their decision is already made.
-It's better to bring them into the conversation sooner so they won't be so surprised, can be praying for you, and offer their perspective.
+It's better to bring them into the conversation sooner so they won't be so surprised, will pray for you, and can offer their perspective.

 Questions to ask yourself or discuss with others may include: